 School life during the Lancing week and also importantly at weekends is busy.
 Manor girls are frequently performing in school plays, music concerts and take part in a variety of sports representing Lancing and also the House.
 Quiet time at weekends is used to catch up on study, watch TV, go on an organised school/House visit, chat with friends or join in the famous Manor baking sessions.

-Sited slightly away from the main Quad, the House is close enough to feel part of the school but also sufficiently removed for it to feel like a real home.
+Sited slightly away from the Upper Quad, the House is close enough to feel part of the school but also sufficiently removed for it to feel like a real home.